Tadaashii/R3nzSkin/README.md

 `R3nzSkin` is internal skin changer for League of Legends.

-- Use any available skin for your champion, or any other in game, enemy or ally.
+- Use any available skin for your champion.
 - Automatic skins database update.
-- Change skin for lane minions.
 - In-game configuration with <a href="https://github.com/ocornut/imgui">ImGui</a>.
-- Configure your jungle mobs skins like baron, red, blue.
 - Change skins anytime and unlimited times in single game.
 - Support for spectator mode.
 - <a href="https://github.com/nlohmann/json">JSON</a> based configuration saving & loading.